donnerlab1/donnerdungeon-public/README.md

 # donnerdungeon-feedback

-feedback and documentation for donnerdungeon
+report feedback and bugs via issues

+this readme will be updated with more setup info